salsita/bunny-migrate/README.md

 `key` `latest` to a newer version of the schema (with another `prefix`) in the future and use it again for initial testing.
 * You might create the initial part of your RabbitMQ schema using this tool as well.
-Use appropriate corresponding prefix, e.g. `main` or `master` for it.
+Use appropriate corresponding prefix, e.g. `main` or `master` for it (or you can even use empty string).
 When referencing the `source` exchange, you need to include that prefix into the name (as it should be different prefix from what you are using to add the managed rule).
 So say you created exchange `router` as part of schema instance `main`.
 So here, as